NOTICE OF MEMORANDUM OF UNDERSTANDING

 c.
 Any other areas of mutual supervisory interest.

 a.
-The initial application for registration, authorization, licensure, designation, recognition, qualification, or exemption therefrom, by a Cross-Border Covered Entity that is registered, authorized, licensed, designated, recognized, qualified or exempted therefrom, in the other jurisdiction;
+The initial application with the CBI or a Canadian Authority for authorization, licensure, designation, recognition, qualification, registration, or exemption therefrom, by a Covered Entity that is authorized, licensed, designated, recognized, qualified, registered, or exempted by an Authority in the other jurisdiction; and

 b.
-The ongoing supervision and oversight of a Cross-Border Covered Entity including, for example, compliance with applicable statutory and regulatory requirements in either jurisdiction or with international standards; and
+The ongoing supervision and oversight of a Cross-Border Covered Entity, including compliance with statutory and regulatory requirements in either jurisdiction or with international standards.

 c.
-Regulatory or supervisory actions or approvals taken by an Authority in relation to a Cross-Border Covered Entity that may impact the operations of the entity in the jurisdiction of the other Authority.
+Regulatory or supervisory actions or approvals taken in relation to a Cross-Border Covered Entity by the CBI or a Canadian Authority that may impact the operations of the entity in the jurisdiction of the other Authority.

-23. As appropriate in the particular circumstances, the OSC and BaFin endeavor to inform the other Authority promptly, and where practicable in advance, of:
+22. As appropriate in the particular circumstances, the CBI or the relevant Canadian Authority will endeavor to inform, respectively, the relevant Canadian Authority (or Authorities) or the CBI promptly, and where practicable in advance, of:

 a.
 Pending regulatory and/or legislative changes that may have a significant impact on the operations, activities, or reputation of a Cross-Border Covered Entity, including those that may affect the rules or procedures of a Cross-Border Covered Entity;

 b.
-Any material event of which the Authority is aware that could adversely impact the financial or operational stability of a Cross-Border Covered Entity, including such events as any known adverse material change in the ownership, operating environment, operations, financial resources, management, or systems and controls of a Cross-Border Covered Entity, including such as material cyberattack, breach in security or material system failure, and the failure of a Cross-Border Covered Entity to satisfy any of its requirements for continued authorization, designation, recognition, qualification, or registration, or exemption therefrom, where that failure could have a material adverse effect in the jurisdiction of the other Authority;
+Any material event of which the Authority is aware that could adversely impact the financial or operational stability of a Cross-Border Covered Entity.
+Such events include any known adverse material change in the ownership, operating environment, operations, financial resources, management, or systems and controls of a Cross-Border Covered Entity, including such as material cyberattack, breach in security or material system failure, and the failure of a Cross-Border Covered Entity to satisfy any of its requirements for continued authorization, designation, recognition, qualification, or registration, or exemption therefrom, where that failure could have a material adverse effect in the jurisdiction of the other Authority;

 d.
-Enforcement actions or sanctions or significant regulatory actions, including the revocation, suspension, or modification of relevant registration, authorization, recognition, designation or licensure, or exemption therefrom, concerning a Cross-Border Covered Entity.
+Enforcement actions or sanctions or significant regulatory actions, including the revocation, suspension, or modification of relevant authorization, licensure, designation, recognition, qualification, registration, or exemption therefrom, concerning a Cross-Border Covered Entity.

-24. The determination of what constitutes "significant impact", "material event", "adversely impact", "difficulties", "material adverse effect", "adverse material change", "material" or "significant regulatory actions" for purposes of Paragraph 23 shall be left to the reasonable discretion of the relevant Authority that determines to notify the other Authority.
+23. The determination of what constitutes "significant impact", "material event", "adversely impact", "adverse material change", "material adverse effect", "market or settlement bank difficulties", "adversely affect", "material financial or operating difficulties", or "significant regulatory actions" for purposes of Paragraph 22 shall be left to the reasonable discretion of the relevant Authority that determines to notify the other Authority.

 Request-Based Information Sharing